Neurofeedback

 When life’s inevitable stressors come around, we often go into automatic pilot emotionally.
 One writer has called it “emotional hijacking.”

 What feelings usually accompany this sudden internal shift?
-The most common are: Anger, Fear, Defensiveness, Harsh Judgment or Self-Criticism.
-We can find ourselves ruminating on our injuries (and plotting our revenge) or worrying ourselves into a fit of anxiety or slipping into depression and withdrawal.
+The most common are: anger, fear and a sense of deep isolation .
+Pioneering neuroscientist Jaak Panksepp has identified the actual neural circuits in the brain which become automatically engaged, causing us to become flooded with these distressing emotions.
+We then use our prefrontal cortex (the most advanced part of our brain) to ruminate on our injuries (and perhaps plot our revenge) or we worry ourselves into a fit of anxiety, often slipping into depression and withdrawal.
 Productivity falls; a good night’s sleep becomes a distant memory; relationships suffer – particularly the closest relationships.
 For those of us who have experienced the wounds of childhood abuse or other trauma, the past can invade the present with shattering immediacy.

 Another tool supporting healthy brain functioning, which was first developed in the 1960’s, is EEG Biofeedback, which is also called Neurofeedback.
 This is a modality which I use, in conjunction with individual counseling and Emotionally Focused Couples Therapy.